popetj1580/startup/README.md

 Getting the CSS to work how I wanted was a little bit more complicated.
 It took me a while to make the list of quotes take up the entire page, but I finally got it to work once I made the html and body elements take up 100% of the vertical space.
 Now that the CSS is done, I am very happy with how my page looks, including the changes with respect to screen size.

+### Javascript

+The javascript that I put in was not too hard to figure out once I found the appropriate references within the Simon JS.
+One thing I found out with implementing the JS was that I didn't like some of what was happening with the CSS once I added enough quotes to the list to make the page require a scroll bar.
+I had to make a few tweaks to the CSS to make myself happier with the output.
+That goes to show how integrated the three technologies of HTML, CSS, and Javascript are.

 ## HTML Assignments

 Introduction: https://codepen.io/popet1580/pen/KKBYmbN